Boraera/scientist-quiz/README.md

 https://admin.synergy-demo.cxn.io.
 Your app info url is: https://<YOUR_HEROKU_APP_NAME>.herokuapp.com/api/synergy/info

-## Authentication with Chemaxon Synergy
+## Authentication with ChemAxon Synergy

 If your application is deployed and registered, you can implement authentication.
 Synergy uses Openid Connect to authenticate users.